GNOME/gimp/devel-docs/README.md

 state.
 If this happens, you'd be advised to close and reopen the file (provided you saved recently).

-Another downside of plug-ins is that GIMP currently doesn't have any sandboxing ability.
-Since we explained that plug-ins are run by GIMP as independant processes, it also means they have the same rights as your GIMP process.
+Another downside of plug-ins is that LIGMA currently doesn't have any sandboxing ability.
+Since we explained that plug-ins are run by LIGMA as independant processes, it also means they have the same rights as your LIGMA process.
 Therefore be careful that you trust the source of your plug-ins.
 You should never run shady plug-ins from untrusted sources.

-GIMP comes itself with a lot of plug-ins.
+LIGMA comes itself with a lot of plug-ins.
 Actually nearly all file format support is implemented as a plug-in (XCF support being the
 exception: the only format implemented as core code).
 This makes it a very good base to study plug-in development.